APPLICABILITY, COMPLAINT INTAKE, AND OVERARCHING PROVISIONS

 The investigators and decision-makers under these Grievance Procedures will objectively evaluate all relevant evidence, including both inculpatory and exculpatory evidence, and will not make any credibility determinations based on a person’s status as a Complainant, Respondent, or witness.

 Southeastern affirms its commitment to academic freedom but notes that academic freedom does not allow any form of Sexual Harassment.
 Southeastern recognizes that an essential function of education is a probing of opinions and an exploration of ideas, some of which, because they are controversial, may cause students and others discomfort.
 This discomfort, as a product of free academic inquiry within a faculty member’s area(s) of expertise, shall in no way be considered or construed to constitutes Sexual Harassment.
-Academic inquiry may involve teaching, research and extramural speech.
+Academic inquiry may involve teaching, research, and extramural speech.
 Furthermore, nothing in this document shall be interpreted to prohibit bona fide academic requirements for a specific Southeastern program or activity.
-When investigating complaints that a party or the Title IX Coordinator/Deputy believes may involve issues of academic freedom, the Title IX Coordinator/Deputy will consult with the Vice President and Dean of Academic Affairs with respect to contemporary academic practices and standards.
+When investigating complaints that a party or the Title IX Coordinator/Deputy believes may involve issues of academic freedom, the Title IX Coordinator/Deputy will consult with the Chief Academic Officer with respect to contemporary academic practices and standards.

 Southeastern will retain documentation (including but not limited to any Formal Complaint, notifications, transcripts of interviews, investigative report, written findings of fact, petitions for appeal, notifications of decisions (including the final outcome letter), audio recordings of hearings, and written communication between the parties), for no less than seven years.